hsinyu-chen/Hcs.Extensions.OdataClient/README.md

 you can create an extension methodfor this

 ## WARNING
-I wrote this lib in rush,so use with your own risk
+I wrote this lib in rush (about 20 hours),so use with your own risk